ConfusedVorlon/HSUIAutomationCheat/README.md

     #define SNAPSHOT true

-in your App Delegate, install the helper
+ 2. In your App Delegate, install the helper

-    HSUIAutomationCheatWindow(mainWindow)

-in your SnapshotHelper.js file, add the following function
+This will install a 1 pixel text field behind your views on your main window.
+UIAutomation can then change the text field in order to trigger notifications.

+    HSUIAutomationCheatWindow(mainWindow);

+ 3. Add a helper function to Snapshot.js

     function sendNotification(name) {
       UIATarget.localTarget().frontMostApp().windows()["SNAPSHOT_WINDOW"].textFields()["SNAPSHOT_FIELD"].setValue(name);
     }

+ 4. Send notifications from your snapshot.js

-now you can use the function anywhere in your snapshot.js to send a notification to your app
+Anywhere in your snapshot.js you can send a notification to your app

     sendNotification("SnapDisplayMyScreen");

+ 5. Respond to notifications within your app

 within your app, a standard NSNotification named @"SnapDisplayMyScreen" will be broadcast.